elusive/steps/README.md

-# Steps Utility
+# Steps
-Simple CLI designed to ease the execution of a series of cmd line, bat file, scripts, etc. Each step to be completed is sourced from a text manifest that serves as a direct guide to the order of execution and the steps to be executed.
+Windows command runner in a simple CLI designed to ease execution of a series of cmd line commands, bat files, scripts, and executable program.
+Each step to be completed is configured using a text file in CSV format where a record represents a single step to be executed.

+## Steps
+A step is a comma separated set of values on a single line in the steps file.
+The steps consist of 3 values:
+> 1. Step Type:  `BAT`, `CMD`, or `EXE` - step type determines how the step Text is handled when the step is run.
+> 2. Step Result: `required`, or `optional` - step result controls whether or not an error during a step will stop the rest of the run.
+> 3. Step Text: `test\\test.bat`, or `echo hello world`, or `notepad.exe`

 ## Steps File
 The steps file allows users to easily edit the steps that are being executed.
-Each line in the steps file is a CSV record that specifies the strings that describe a step in the series of steps that make up a steps program run.
+Each line in the steps file is a single step and all steps are loaded when the steps file is resolved.
+The steps file itself can be located in a few places or passed as a parameter to the steps program.

 #### Steps File Location
-There are a few possible locations for the steps file and they are tried in order using the following logic:
+The logic used to load the steps file is applied to each possible location in sequence.
+The order and description of the locations is as follows:
-> 1. Default Steps File:  the default steps file is
+> 1. First there is a default steps file constant value of `.steps` which is expected to be in the same folder as the steps.exe program.

-## What is a Step?
-A step is a command line task that must return an integer value that indicates it was successful or not.
-A non-zero integer result tells the steps program that the result was unsuccessful.

-Each step has is one of a supported list of types.
+> 2. Second the environment variable `STEPS_FILENAME` is check for a value which is expected to be relative to the current working directory.
+> 3. Third the user can pass in the relative path and name of the steps file when running the steps.exe program.
+> 4. Finally if a steps file has not been found the steps program will search recursively from the current working directory and find the first file meeting the `*.steps` pattern.

-###### Supported Types
+###### Supported Step Types

 | Type | Description |
 | --- | --- |